 While I have reviewed books in the past, I no longer accept review requests and I'm unable to accept review exchanges.
 However, I do share recommendations for books I've enjoyed reading.
 You'll find those in the Reading Room.
-For a variety of legal reasons, I am unable to accept critique requests.
+For a variety of legal reasons and time constraints, I am unable to accept critique requests.
 For those interested, I will gladly provide you with the name of a wonderful editor who would be willing to give your manuscript a two-page edit/critique sample.

 Why did you decide to write under two names?

 It's one of those decisions that I'm glad I made, but wouldn't necessarily recommend it.
 I enjoy writing both historical and contemporary genres, yet I knew the audiences could be quite different.
 It really is as simple as expectations.
-I wanted to be sure that readers knew what to expect when picking up one of my books, and the stories under each name are quite different.
+I wanted to be sure that readers knew what to expect when picking up one of my books, and the books I write under McKenna Grey are quite different.